menu

 Demographics

-The percentage of adults in Raven with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.91% of adults in Raven have a bachelor's degree or advanced degree.
+The citizens of Raven are slightly less educated than the national average of 21.84% for the average city or town: 14.91% of adults in Raven have a bachelor's degree or advanced degree

 The per capita income in Raven in 2018 was $20,123, which is low income relative to Virginia and the nation.
 This equates to an annual income of $80,492 for a family of four.
 However, Raven contains both very wealthy and poor people as well.